cpsc6300/course-project-jacob-caldwell-and-millon-mclendon/report/interim.md

 ## Date: 11/12/2020

 # Project Description
-## Probelm Statement and Motivation
+## Problem Statement and Motivation
 We aim to analyze MLB data to better come up with a plan to form a winning forumla and improve a teams overall odds of winning.
 This motivation comes from our love for sports and simply wanting to improve our "teams" chances of winning.

 ## Introduction and Description of Data